sagemath/sagewiki_to_gh-2022-10-10/symbench.md

-See also [:SymbolicBenchmarks: this other page].
+See also [:WesterBenchmarks: this other page], which lists some of Wester's benchmarks.
+We have already found one problem where Sage (by using Maxima) doesn't hold up to these standards of quality, at trac #3829.

 [[TableOfContents]]